ROODAY/Kakashi/README.md

 Possible Changes:
 - Use something other than mfcc as representation of the audio
 - perhaps get multi body working with videpose

+Make sure the following environment variables for directory roots are set:
+- KAKASHI
+- VIDEOPOSE
+- DETECTRON